THE IMPACT OF CHILD SEXUAL EXPLOITATION

 - Their relationships with their own children in the future

-Psychological impact of child sexual exploitation
+Psychological impact of child exploitation

 Anxiety, depression, addiction, low self-esteem, self-harm, eating disorders, PTSD, self-image, depression, nightmares, flashbacks, attachment problems.

-Physiological impact of child sexual exploitation
+Physiological impact of child exploitation

 Physicial injuries, pregnancy, sexually transmitted infections, weight loss, sickness, self-harm, general ill health, sexually transmitted infections, problems with fertility, hair loss, poor diet, addictions.

-Social impact of child sexual exploitation
+Social impact of child exploitation

 Isolation from friends and family, education, hobbies and interests, risky/dangerous situations and people, difficulty developing and maintaining relationships, avoiding certain places and people, moving areas, social isolation.

-Economic impact of child sexual exploitation
+Economic impact of child exploitation

 Drug/Alcohol ‘debt’, financial difficulty, stealing, unable to work, housing problems, trouble supporting children, benefit claims, difficulty accessing mainstream education.